• Skip to primary navigation

 Ingredients

-• Olive oil- you can use any other oils you like, but olive oil is always my favorite in dressings.
+• Olive oil- you can use any other oils you like, but olive oil is my go-to

 • Red Wine Vinegar- It is vinegar made by fermenting, straining, and bottling red wine.
 It is a popular vinegar in Mediterranean cooking.

-• Honey- you can use any sweetener you want, but I was going for clean eating here, so I stuck with honey.
+• Honey- you can use any sweetener you want, but my favorite for dressings is always honey.

 • Dijon Mustard- you can leave this out, but I like to use it.
 I like the flavor it adds, but also because it is an emulsifier.
 That means it keeps the oil and vinegar from separating.